 Buying a house, particularly if it is your first, can be a daunting task.
 Between finding the perfect place, securing financing and moving in, it can seem like there are a ton of steps standing between you and your dream home.

-But, fortunately, technology has made the process of finding a home a whole lot easier.
-Your smartphone is probably your single best tool as you hunt for a new place to live, and a few apps can make all the difference when finding a new house.
+Fortunately, technology has made the process of finding a home a whole lot easier.
+Your smartphone is probably your single best tool as you hunt for a new place to live, and a few property apps can make all the difference when finding a new house.